zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Irma thinks she hears the sound of a helicopter, bu t Bert says, “You’re hearing things.”
 If you say “I’m hearing things” or “You’re  hearing things,” you mean that you think you hear a sound, but it’s not actually r eal.
 You’re hearing things that aren’t really there.
 If you’re a little crazy, you might hear things, and that is sometimes used almost as a joke – when someone says , “I hear something” and the other persons says, “Oh, you’re hearing things, ” meaning you’re imagining it; it’s not really true.

 “That’s not a helicopter,” Bert says.
 But Irma says , “I think I hear search and rescue dogs.”
 These would be dogs that are sent out  to find someone who has gone missing.
 She says, “I think they’re onto our s cent.”
 “To be onto” something means to be aware of something, to be following it,  to be investigating it.
 “Scent” (scent) is a way that something or someone smells.
 That is, of course, how dogs find things or people that are missing.
-They have t he scent of that person, and then they can use their power of smell to find the person.
+They have the scent of that person, and then they can use their power of smell to find the person.

 Bert says, “I think you’re starting to hallucinate. ” “To hallucinate” (hallucinate) means that you see or experience something that isn ’t really there.
 This